airbytehq/airbyte/airbyte-integrations/connector-templates/source-javascript-template/README.md

 ```

 ### Integration Tests
-1. From the airbyte project root, run `./gradlew :airbyte-integrations:connectors:source-javascript-template:standardSourceTestPython` to run the standard integration test suite.
+1. From the airbyte project root, run `./gradlew :airbyte-integrations:connectors:source-javascript-template:integrationTest` to run the standard integration test suite.
-1. To run additional integration tests, place your integration tests in a new directory `integration_tests` and run them with `pytest integration_tests`.
+1. To run additional integration tests, place your integration tests in a new directory `integration_tests` and run them with `node test (wip)`.
-   Make sure to familiarize yourself with [pytest test discovery](https://docs.pytest.org/en/latest/goodpractices.html#test-discovery) to know how your test files and methods should be named.

 ## Dependency Management
-All of your dependencies should go in `setup.py`, NOT `requirements.txt`.
-The requirements file is only used to connect internal Airbyte dependencies in the monorepo for local development.
+All of your dependencies should go in `package.json`.